nodejs/node/doc/api/child_process.md

 * {integer}

-The `subprocess.signalCode` property indicates the signal number received by the child process if any, else null.
+The `subprocess.signalCode` property indicates the signal number received by the child process if any, else `null`.

 ### `subprocess.spawnargs`